iesfsv/Data-Processing-in-Python/01_week/00_seminar_setup.md

 ------

-### Let us repeat the installation instruction from the e-mail
+### Let us repeat the installation instructions from the e-mail

 **Git**
 Install Git on your machines and register for GitHub (https://github.com/join), ideally using the school e-mail since you can apply for the GitHub Student Developer Pack. (https://education.github.com/pack).